 Summary

-- Hypercholesterolemia: total cholesterol > 200 mg/dL
+- Hypercholesterolemia: elevated total cholesterol levels > 200 mg/dL

-- Hypertriglyceridemia: triglyceride levels > 150 mg/dL
+- Hypertriglyceridemia: elevated triglyceride levels > 150 mg/dL

 Epidemiology